leeyjoanna/cryptomarketo-app-BE/README.md

     - WatchList: generates user's watch list

 ### Front end services (API calls via Axios)
-`getHome`: returns home page\
+- `getHome`: returns home page\
-`refreshList`: returns updated array of `CoinDB` with most recent coin closing price\
+- `refreshList`: returns updated array of `CoinDB` with most recent coin closing price\
-*the decision to use a refresh button was due to the API limitations of free-tier,* <br>
-*ideally would prefer watch list to display most up-to-date information utilizing calls with each render*\
+*the decision to use a refresh button was due to the API limitations of free-tier, ideally would prefer watch list to display most up-to-date information utilizing calls with each render*
-`getList`: returns object with unique list ID and array of `CoinDB`\
+- `getList`: returns object with unique list ID and array of `CoinDB`
-`createList`: returns new unique list ID associated with new document on MongoDB\
+- `createList`: returns new unique list ID associated with new document on MongoDB
-`updateList`: returns updated `CoinDB` array if user adds/deletes coin from their watch list\
+- `updateList`: returns updated `CoinDB` array if user adds/deletes coin from their watch list
-`getCoin`: returns formatted `CoinInfo` object after calling to Polygon.io API\
+- `getCoin`: returns formatted `CoinInfo` object after calling to Polygon.io API
-`getCoinNews`: returns formatted `CoinNews` object with max 5 articles after calling to Polygon.io API\
+- `getCoinNews`: returns formatted `CoinNews` object with max 5 articles after calling to Polygon.io API
-`searchService`: returns array of `CoinName` objects with max 10 search results after calling to Polygon.io API
+- `searchService`: returns array of `CoinName` objects with max 10 search results after calling to Polygon.io API

 ### Front end design decisions
 - `universal-cookies` used to store cookies in user's local browser under the key `marketoListID`